MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 |`initialRun` | If this property is set to **true**, it indicates this command should be executed as soon as the user selects this command in the UI. | No | 1.0 |
 | `context` | This property is an optional array of values that defines the context the search action is available in.
 The possible values are `message`, `compose`, or `commandBox`.
 The default is `["compose", "commandBox"]`. | No | 1.5 |

 You must add the details of the search parameter, that defines the text visible to your user in the Teams client.
+The default value of the parameters specified for messaging extension is ignored as you can't specify default search value in search bar.

 | Property name | Purpose | Is required? | Minimum manifest version |
 |---|---|---|---|